bobbydurrett/PythonDBAGraphs/README.md

 onewait - Shows the average time for an Oracle wait
           event and the number of events per period.

+simplesqlstat - For one query, identified by a sql_id
+                show average elapsed versus executions.

 Command line help:

 python dbgraphs.py -h